 How many of you have been excited about a grant prospect only to realize that every single line item the donor is willing to approve must be for the direct use of program participants?
+This is where Creative Budgeting comes in to play.

 It is not uncommon in today’s grant world to find donors who balk at supporting personnel expenses, office supplies, marketing materials, or anything else that is not directly utilized by the target audience.